What is a Direct Consolidation Loan?

 Loans That Can Be Consolidated

-Most federal education loans are eligible for consolidation after a borrower completes (or separates from) medical school.
+Most federal education loans are eligible for consolidation after you complete (or separate from) medical school.
 The following loans can be considered for a Direct Consolidation Loan:

 Repayment After Consolidation

-After the consolidation application is processed, the borrower will then begin repayment of their Direct Consolidation Loan, generally within 60 days of the disbursement of the consolidation loan.
+After the consolidation application is processed, borrowers will begin repayment generally within 60 days of the disbursement of the consolidation loan.
 If the borrower qualifies for a deferment or forbearance, then loan payment can be postponed.
-Direct Consolidation Loans, like all federal education loans, do not have a prepayment penalty, so extra or unscheduled payments, can be made to save time and money.
+Direct Consolidation Loans, like all federal education loans, do not have a prepayment penalty, so extra or unscheduled payments can be made to save time and money.

 Consolidation and Public Service Loan Forgiveness (PSLF)